There are two things I love about traveling Italy: the Aperol Spritz and aperitivo.

 I didn’t like it one bit.
 Despite it’s deceptively bright red color, it is hardly sweet.
 It packs a bitter punch, even when matched with mixers.
 I think the version we ordered in Rome was merely Campari and soda water, maybe with a little Prosecco.
 But, there was not enough sweetness to offset the bitterness.
 It made us stay away from Campari, and anything in that family, for a really long time.

-An Aperol Spritz includes the Aperol liquor, ice, soda water, and sparkling wine with a slice of lemon for garnish.
+An Aperol Spritz includes the Aperol liquor, ice, soda water, and Italian sparkling wine with a slice of orange for garnish.
 It’s usually served in a large wine glass, making it a stunning cocktail.
 It practically glows.
 I tried Irena’s that day in Slovenia.
 I enjoyed it.
+I’ve never looked back.

 The Best Way to Enjoy Aperol Spritz